 The number one reason so many salespeople fail at securing appointments is they continually use the same rehashed email template or cold calling script.
 Sure, the majority of your emails will have similar elements and calls-to-action, but no two emails should be entirely the same.
 You have to find a way to add personal touches.
 With enough personalization, the recipient should feel like you’re talking to them, and only them.

 Making time for proper discovery is very important.
-You need to to get to know prospective customers before hitting that send button by following these email prospecting best practices.
+You need to to get to know prospective clients before hitting that send button by following these email prospecting best practices.
 Otherwise, your email ends up unread, deleted, or marked as spam like the majority of the other emails people receive every day.

 - Take a look at their LinkedIn profile for job descriptions, endorsements, recent awards, promotions, and other interests you can use to personalize your conversation.